 As the American population ages, osteoarthritis (OA) will also have more of an impact.
 Once, people believed that disability was an unavoidable effect of aging, but this belief as changed as older American expect to stay as active as possible, for as long as possible.
 These factors have sparked an increased demand for elective total hip arthroplasty, (THA), and total knee arthroplasty, (TKA).
 These procedures have high success rates and are considered relatively safe and effective1,2; “According to the Academy of Orthopaedic Surgeons, (AAOS), serious complications, such as knee infections, occur in less than two percent of patients3”.
 However, when infections occur, the results can have devastating consequences for the patients.
 This project will focus on three modifiable risk factors, that seem to be associated with an increased risk of developing postoperative infections: obesity, poor glycemic control, and long operative times.
 4,5,6

 Johnson L. Role of Modifiable Risk Factors in Postoperative Infections, Following Joint Arthroplasty..
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.